T_KAROLIN_HOME_LABELT_KAROLIN_HOME_LABELPL

 • Dance With Me – Dance Workshop

-• Warp and Weft – Workshop
+• Creative cut outs – Workshop

 A wooden friction drum known as a burczybas.
 A Polish folk instrument

-High Schools/ Adults
+Adults

 Polish folk culture is exceptionally diverse and colourful.
 It is born out of and reflects the rich and often complicated history of the country.
-Through its workshops and educational sessions, the Centre for Polish Folklore brings history to life in practical and creative ways, to engage, inform and excite visitors.
+Discover Polish culture with Mazowsze National Folk Song and Dance Ensemble, through our tours, workshops and events.

 What is folklore?
 How does it differ around Poland and why is it so diverse?
 The permanent exhibition and collections provide a point of entry into discussions about Polish history and culture as well as the work of Mazowsze National Folk Song and Dance Ensemble.
 Get a behind-the-scenes insight into the work of one of the largest folk-inspired artistic ensembles in the world and consider how it adapts Polish traditional song, dance, music and traditional dress for the stage.
 This guided tour of our exhibition lasts approximately 60 minutes.

-• The Polish National Dances – Dance Workshop
+• Polish Dances – Dance Workshop

 • Cuckoo, cuckoo! – Singing Workshop